-Financial asset interest rate - The financial asset interest income is based on the WACC of the project and is applied to the carrying value of the financial asset on a quarterly basis.
-The interest rate used in 2019 is 5.19% (2018: 5.19%) per annum.
+Financial asset interest rate (notes 7 and 11) - The financial asset interest income is based on the weighted average cost of debt of the project and is applied to the carrying value of the financial asset on a quarterly basis.
+The interest rate used in 2020 is 5.19% (2019: 5.19%) per annum.